GLOBAL MARKETS-Stocks drop, Treasury yields rise after Fitch downgrades US | Headlines

 GLOBAL MARKETS-Stocks drop, Treasury yields rise after Fitch downgrades US

-Global shares and oil prices fell while Treasury yields and the dollar advanced on Wednesday as investors digested an unexpected downgrade of the United States' top-tier sovereign credit rating and private payrolls data that pointed to U.S. labor market resilience.
+Global share markets and oil prices fell while Treasury yields and the dollar advanced on Wednesday as investors digested an unexpected downgrade of the United States' top-tier sovereign credit rating and private payrolls data that pointed to U.S. labor market resilience.

-Global shares and oil prices fell while Treasury yields and the dollar advanced on Wednesday as investors digested an unexpected downgrade of the United States' top-tier sovereign credit rating and private payrolls data that pointed to U.S. labor market resilience.
-Fitch, after the Wall Street close on Tuesday, cut the U.S. by one notch to AA+ from AAA, citing fiscal deterioration.
+Global share markets and oil prices fell while Treasury yields and the dollar advanced on Wednesday as investors digested an unexpected downgrade of the United States' top-tier sovereign credit rating and private payrolls data that pointed to U.S. labor market resilience.
+Fitch on Tuesday evening cut the U.S. by one notch to AA+ from AAA, citing fiscal deterioration.
 Investors showed little sign of panic.

 "Look, no one is seriously considering the prospect that the U.S. would ever fail to make a payment on its debt," said Eric Winograd, chief economist at AllianceBernstein in New York.
 "There will continue to be demand for both long-term and short-term Treasuries, and I don't see this downgrade as a significant signal of any trouble ahead."
-The Dow Jones Industrial Average fell 0.67% to 35,393.29, the S&P 500 lost 1.12% to 4,525.26 and the Nasdaq Composite dropped 1.82% to 14,023.42.
+On Wall Street, the Dow Jones Industrial Average fell 0.67% to 35,393.68, the S&P 500 lost 1.37% to 4,514.09, and the Nasdaq Composite dropped 2.47% to 13,931.70.

 Fitch's move, which came after it had placed the ratings on negative watch in May, drew an angry response from the White House, which called it "arbitrary and based on outdated data" as it came two months after a debt ceiling agreement that averted a U.S. default.
 Investors drew comparisons with what happened when Standard & Poor's cut the U.S.'s AAA rating in 2011 after the global financial crisis.